tomosterlund/qalendar/docs/index.md

 # Qalendar

 Qalendar is an event calendar for Vue 3.
-It is written in Typescript, in order to provide the best possible usability for JS- as well as TS-based applications.
+It is highly customizable and has multi-language support.

 ## Getting started